 Only 19% of employees feel truly satisfied and inspired.
 We focus on unlocking your employees’ discretionary energy to increase their engagement—and deliver memorable customer experiences.LEARN MORE

-Because eNPS is meant to be part of an ongoing operating system that can support coaching, action and continuous improvement, companies often adjust the frequency of the surveys to ensure a steadier stream of input than is provided by traditional annual employee surveys.
-Some companies survey all their employees every few months.
-Others survey employees on a staggered or rotating basis to get a continuous stream of new input without putting a heavy survey burden on individual employees.
-For example, they may send a survey to each employee 90 days after hiring, and again on every anniversary of the hiring date.
+Because eNPS is meant to be part of an ongoing operating system that can support coaching, action and continuous improvement, companies often adjust the frequency of the feedback to ensure a steadier stream of input than is provided by traditional annual employee surveys.
+Most commonly, companies request eNPS feedback monthly.

-Typical non-Net Promoter employee satisfaction or engagement efforts require data collection and analysis by a third-party firm in a large batch.
-Data collection and analysis require several weeks or even months, followed by a centrally coordinated process for disseminating the data and recommending actions.
-In an eNPS system, the surveys are short, and emphasis is placed on sharing (disguised) feedback as quickly and as fully as possible with supervisors and leaders.
-This supports virtually continuous focus on experimentation and action at the individual, team, function and enterprise levels, with rapid feedback on what’s working and what’s not working.
+In Net Promoter for People’s eNPS approach,the feedback requests are short, and emphasis is placed on sharing (disguised) feedback as quickly and as fully as possible with supervisors and leaders.
+This supports virtually continuous focus on experimentation and action at the individual, team, function and enterprise levels, with rapid feedback on what’s working and what’s not.

-An employee Net Promoter System makes the people side of the business far more transparent.
+Net Promoter for People makes the people side of the business far more transparent.
 It supports learning and experimentation.
 Companies can discover which departments represent liabilities and which offer potential best practices.
 They can see which team leaders are doing the best job and which ones need more coaching.
-Ultimately, companies can also understand which elements of employee sentiment and engagement most affect customer loyalty and advocacy so they can identify ways to improve both.
+Ultimately, companies can also understand which elements of employee sentiment and inspiration most affect customer loyalty and advocacy so they can identify ways to improve both.

 However, leaders should heed one note of caution: Employee Net Promoter Scores can be substantially lower than customer scores.
 Employees often hold their company to even higher standards than do customers.
 So before you initiate the employee survey process, be ready to process some tough feedback and respond with appropriate action.